All the different things that we do

 We like food…. we really like food!
 And the majority of our different projects focus in some way around food.

 Not because we eat a lot, but because food is essential to all of us for our daily living, and to be better equipped and informed as to how to prepare delicious food in a safe and hygienic way, learning about healthy eating options and where our food actually comes from really helps us all to make informed choices which can really help to benefit our quality of life.

 The Open Door Cafe

 Fancy a refreshing cup of tea or a great cup of coffee?
-Or perhaps a slice of one of our home baked scrumptious cakes or amazing belgian chocolate covered tiffin?
+Or perhaps a slice of one of our home baked scrumptious cakes or amazing chocolate covered tiffin?
 Well these along with our homemade sandwiches (and soups during Autumn/Winter/Spring) are available throughout the day.
 Our team are super talented, and work alongside those we support to produce all our meals from locally sourced ingredients (nothing pre-packed or mass produced here!!).
 The Open Door Cafe – a great place to eat and chill out.

 Open Monday to Friday 10am until 2pm

 This Project works so well in many ways – providing essential work based training and experience for those we support and providing an income for the charity which in turn continues to support the most vulnerable in our local community.

 What could be better than a freshly prepared sandwich using bread from the local baker (just around the corner), locally sourced ingredients; ham and chicken roasted in house by our amazing chef (beautifully seasoned – the chicken that is NOT the chef!), and then delivered to your workplace!

 Well that is what we do – and we do it very well indeed, if we do say so ourselves.
 And our customers agree wholeheartedly.